10 Days in Maldives – Day 03 – Guest Beach @ Huraa

 Google Maps hasn’t been updated yet with the new location of the beach!

-I reckon it might be a little hard for visitors to find this beach the first time, so Sameer and another staff brought us there – it was a ten minute walk from The Sunrise Huraa – then stayed on the area to help two fellows from Beach Heaven to tidy the area and also pick up whatever trash they could.
+I reckon it might be a little hard for visitors to find this beach the first time, so Sameer and another staff member brought us there – it was a ten minute walk from The Sunrise Huraa – then stayed in the area to help two fellows from Beach Heaven tidy the area and also pick up whatever trash they could.

 A couple of signs will show up when you’re near the beach.

-That’s how the area looks like.
+That’s how the area looks.
 I reckon it’ll still be at least a year before the area completes development.

 Male Model of the Year LOL.